navaehsan/gene_expression_prediction_1/README.md

 # Prediction of gene expression
 This script is designed to predict allele-specific expressian and total gene expression using allelic fold change (AFC).
 See the [manuscript](https://genome.cshlp.org/content/27/11/1872.short) for method description.

+More information on how estimating Afcs could be found [here](https://github.com/wickdChromosome/leastSQ_aFC)

 ## Inputs

 ### AFC file